Table of Contents

 Fact – 8

-For every 24 hours, a cell cycle takes place to divide and produce a new cell.
+Every 24 hours, a cell cycle takes place to divide and produce a new cell.

 Fact – 9

 The average size of an animal cell ranges from 10 µm to 100 µm.
-Furthermore, the size of a cell is usually described by its diameter and not by the height or its length.
+Furthermore, the size of a cell is usually described by its diameter and not by its height or its length.

 Fact – 10